-So could you become the latest victim of ID fraud?
-And, more importantly, what can you do to prevent it?
+So you could become the latest victim of ID fraud?

 What is the point of ID fraud?

 ID fraud is a very lucrative business.
-If criminals can get hold of enough of your personal data, they can clean out your existing accounts and set up new ones, running up debts in your name and trashing your credit rating in the process.
+If criminals get hold of enough of your personal data they can clean out your existing bank and saving accounts and set up new ones; running up debts in your name and trashing your credit rating in the process.